 The 3 year gastroenterology fellowship curriculum is designed to provide the fellow a well-rounded, cutting edge clinical and academic experience with the goal to become an expert clinical and scholarly gastroenterologist.

-During the 3 year fellowship, fellows spend 9 months on the inpatient GI consult service, 6 months on the inpatient hepatology service, and 6+ months on outpatient endoscopy rotations.
-5 months of training are focused on developing the knowledge and skills necessary to manage functional bowel diseases.
+During the 3 year fellowship, fellows spend 7 months on the inpatient GI consult service, 6 months on the inpatient hepatology service, and 6+ months on outpatient endoscopy rotations.
 Fellows participate in outpatient GI and hepatology continuity clinic one half day a week throughout the 3 years of training.

 Fellows are encouraged to explore themes that are of personal interest in a longitudinal fashion throughout the course of training.
 Critical thinking and participation in research and new discovery is expected.
 As such, 6 months are set aside for research over the course of 3 years.
 Self reflective learning and participation in quality improvement initiatives is emphasized in order to prepare fellows to be responsible clinicians and lifelong learners.

-The curriculum is reviewed regularly to identify areas for innovation and improvement by the program evaluation committee (PEC), which fellows are an integral part of.
+The curriculum is reviewed regularly to identify areas for innovation and improvement by the program evaluation committee (PEC).